'God kept me here for some reason': Ex-officer recalls life-changing 1977 shooting, partner’s death

 Rishel’s decision came by his sophomore year at Plattsmouth High School.
 “I wanted to get on the State Patrol, but my eyesight wasn’t good enough,” he said.

-He earned an associate degree in criminal justice from the University of Nebraska at Omaha and joined the NCPD on March 1, 1976.
+He earned an associate degree in criminal justice from the University of Nebraska at Omaha and joined the Nebraska City department on March 1, 1976.
 Rishel said his proudest moment was graduating from the Nebraska Law Enforcement Training Center in February 1977.

 White was sworn in as an officer eight days before the July 9, 1977, shooting.